ervandew/eclim/doc/content/vim/java/debug.rst

 Remove breakpoint(s)
 ---------------------
-There are 3 ways to remove breakpoints.
+There are 2 ways to remove breakpoints.

-- Remove breakpoint under cursor.
-The cursor should be placed in the desired Java file.

 - Remove all breakpoints defined in current file.
 The cursor should be placed in dsired Java file.